pretended grant from king Edward the confessor; a grant which,

 Harold well observed in his reply to William's demand[e], "absque

-generali senatus et populi conventu et edicto
+generali senatus et populi conventu et edicto;" which also very

 plainly implies, that it then was generally understood that the